TTiannaiTT/TTiannaiTT.github.io/_pages/about.md

     <p>School of Computer Science and Engineering,</p>
     <p>Southeast University,</p>
     <p>Nanjing, China.</p>

+subtitle: <a href='https://aiia.seu.edu.cn/'>Affiliations</a>.
+Key Laboratory of New Generation Artificial Intelligence Technology&Its Interdisciplinary Applications, Ministry of Education, China (Southeast University)

 news: true # includes a list of news items
 # selected_papers: true # includes a list of papers marked as "selected={true}"